Insurance makes wealth grow faster: Theory and calculation

 Thus, the operation of taking the expectation value is in essence the operation of signing an insurance contract -- a perfect contract, no less, where all risk is eliminated and the premium is the net premium.
 No wonder, then, that in the expected-wealth paradigm there is no good reason for signing an insurance contract -- mathematically, this has already happened!

 Whichever way one chooses to conceptualise the expectation value, the central message should be clear: the rate of change of an individual's expected wealth bears no resemblance to, and is therefore a poor model of, how his wealth will evolve over time.
-The two mental pictures -- many parallel cooperating trajectories \textit{versus} a single trajectory unfolding over a long period -- are not remotely concordant.
-We certainly cannot generally equate the performance of expectation values with the performance of a single system over time.
+The two mental pictures -- many parallel cooperating trajectories \textit{versus} a single trajectory unfolding over a long period -- are at odds.
+In general we cannot equate the performance of expectation values with the performance of a single system over time.

-With this knowledge we can revisit the problem: clearly, an individual owner will not come to sensible conclusions if he compares his expectation value without buying insurance (which looks like he has signed a perfect insurance contract at the minimum fee that could possibly be offered) to his expectation value with buying insurance (which must be worse unless the insurer has made a mistake).
+With this knowledge we can revisit the problem: clearly, an individual shipowner will not come to sensible conclusions if he compares his expectation value without buying insurance (which looks like he has signed a perfect insurance contract at the minimum fee that could possibly be offered) to his expectation value with buying insurance (which must be worse unless the insurer has made a mistake).
 As we will see, he {\it will} come to sensible conclusions if he uses the time-average growth rate of his wealth as a decision criterion.

-\subsection{Solution}
+\subsubsection{Solution}